 MOD AFCP/87A22A6/3#2016

 11.44C A frequency assignment to a space station in a non-geostationary-satellite orbit network or system in the fixed-satellite service, the mobile-satellite service or the broadcasting-satellite service shall be considered as having been brought into use when a space station with the capability of transmitting or receiving that frequency assignment has been deployed and maintained on one of the notified orbital plane(s)27 of the non-geostationary satellite network or system for a continuous period of 90 days, irrespective of the notified number of orbital planes and satellites per orbital plane in the network or system.
-The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day period25, 28, 29.
+The notifying administration shall so inform the Bureau within 30 days from the end of the 90-day period25, ADD 26bis, 28, 29.
 On receipt of the information sent under this provision, the Bureau shall make that information available on the ITU website as soon as possible and shall publish it in the BR IFIC subsequently.
-(WRC-19)
+(WRC-23)

 MOD AFCP/87A22A6/4#2017

 11.49 Wherever the use of a recorded frequency assignment to a space station of a satellite network or to all space stations of a non-geostationary-satellite system is suspended for a period exceeding six months, the notifying administration shall inform the Bureau of the date on which such use was suspended.
 When the recorded assignment is brought back into use, the notifying administration shall, subject to the provisions of Nos.
 11.49.1, 11.49.2, 11.49.3 or 11.49.4, as applicable, so inform the Bureau, as soon as possible.
 On receipt of the information sent under this provision, the Bureau shall make that information available as soon as possible on the ITU website and shall publish it in the BR IFIC.
-The date on which the recorded assignment is brought back into use32, 33, 34, 35, 36 shall be not later than three years from the date on which the use of the frequency assignment was suspended, provided that the notifying administration informs the Bureau of the suspension within six months from the date on which the use was suspended.
+The date on which the recorded assignment is brought back into use32, ADD 32bis, 33, 34, 35, 36 shall be not later than three years from the date on which the use of the frequency assignment was suspended, provided that the notifying administration informs the Bureau of the suspension within six months from the date on which the use was suspended.
 If the notifying administration informs the Bureau of the suspension more than six months after the date on which the use of the frequency assignment was suspended, this three-year time period shall be reduced.
 In this case, the amount by which the three-year period shall be reduced shall be equal to the amount of time that has elapsed between the end of the six-month period and the date that the Bureau is informed of the suspension.
 If the notifying administration informs the Bureau of the suspension more than 21 months after the date on which the use of the frequency assignment was suspended, the frequency assignment shall be cancelled.
 Ninety days before the end of the period of suspension, the Bureau shall send a reminder to the notifying administration.
 If the Bureau does not receive the declaration of the commencement of the bringing back into use period within thirty days following the limit date of the period of suspension established in accordance with this provision, it shall cancel the entry in the Master Register.
 The Bureau shall, however, inform the administration concerned before taking such action.
-(WRC-19)
+(WRC-23)

 ADD AFCP/87A22A6/5#2018